 Our favourite spot

-The tent sleeps up to 2 adults and is glamping only, so no children, pets, campervans, caravans or tents we're afraid.
+The tent sleeps up to 2 adults and is glamping only, kids over 10 are welcome (under 10 by prior arrangement), pets, campervans, caravans or tents we're afraid.

 The local area